AyeItsAxi/AyeItsAxi/README.md

 # what the FUCK is up kyle. no dude what the FUCK is up
 - interested in your mother
-- I’m currently learning C#, JavaScript, CSS, and HTML.
+- I’m currently learning C#, JavaScript, CSS, HTML, C++, and Swift.
 -  How to reach me: 1 24 9-ette#9999
 # ￼￼￼￼￼￼￼￼￼￼